MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/resource-dictionaries.md

 ## Stand-alone resource dictionaries

 A class derived from `ResourceDictionary` can also be in a separate stand-alone file.
-(More precisely, a class derived from `ResourceDictionary` generally requires a _pair_ of files because the resources are defined in a XAML file but a code-behind file with an `InitializeComponent` call is also necessary.)
 The resultant file can then be shared among applications.

 To create such a file, add a new **Content View** or **Content Page** item to the project (but not a **Content View** or **Content Page** with only a C# file).
 In both the XAML file and C# file, change the name of the base class from `ContentView` or `ContentPage` to `ResourceDictionary`.
 In the XAML file, the name of the base class is the top-level element.